-- the Administrative Procedural Code (approved by Decree-Law no. 4/2015, of 7 January), which contains the general rules on administrative procedures; and - the Procedural Code of the Administrative Courts (approved by Law no. 15/2002 of 22 February and amended by Decree-Law 214-G/2015 of 2 October), which contains the rules on litigation regarding pre-contractual procedures and public contracts. - 1.2 Are there other areas of national law, such as government transparency rules, that are relevant to public procurement?
+- the Administrative Procedural Code (approved by Decree-Law no. 4/2015 of 7 January), which contains the general rules on administrative procedures; and - the Procedural Code of the Administrative Courts (approved by Law no. 15/2002 of 22 February and amended by Decree-Law 214-G/2015 of 2 October), which contains the rules on litigation regarding pre-contractual procedures and public contracts. - 1.2 What are the basic underlying principles of the regime (e.g. value for money, equal treatment, transparency) and are these principles relevant to the interpretation of the legislation?